-6.244.6.243.
-It is widely recognised that members of the public can often confuse private hire vehicles with hackney carriages without realising that private hire vehicles are not available for immediate hire or otherwise able to be hailed in
+- 6.244.
+It is widely recognised that members of the public can often confuse private hire vehicles with hackney carriages without realising that private hire vehicles are not available for immediate hire or otherwise able to be hailed in the street.
+As this may affect insurance, the licensing authority considers it particularly important that the public can easily distinguish between each type of vehicle.
+A similar requirement is required in law under S48(1) of the Local Government (Miscellaneous Provisions) Act 1976. - 6.245.

-6.245.6.244.
 For these reasons, while it will accept similar types of vehicles to be licensed as a hackney carriage or private hire vehicle (except for purpose built London style 'black cabs'), the licensing authority will, where appropriate, seek to distinguish between hackney carriage and private hire vehicles by application of the following policies and considerations.

-6.246.6.245.
+6.246.
 Vehicle plates

-- 6.247.6.246.
-To ensure that members of the public can easily identify a licensed vehicle, together with the number of passengers that it can carry, the licensing authority will require, on condition, both hackney carriage and private hire vehicles to display a licence plate both - (a) on the exterior, at the rear of the vehicle; - (b) on the interior, on display to the passenger compartment; and - (c) in the case of private hire, on each side of the vehicle. - 6.248.6.247.
+- 6.247.
+To ensure that members of the public can easily identify a licensed vehicle, together with the number of passengers that it can carry, the licensing authority will require, on condition, both hackney carriage and private hire vehicles to display a licence plate both - (a) on the exterior, at the rear of the vehicle; - (b) on the interior, on display to the passenger compartment; and - (c) in the case of private hire, on each side of the vehicle. - 6.248.
 For clarity and ease of recognition, all licence plates will be of the specified size, shape and design outlined in appendix D. - NB: The licensing authority will allow some limited exemptions to these general requirements in accordance with the reasons and policies set out below.

-6.249.6.248.
+6.249.
 Plate/badge numbers policy

-6.250.6.249.
+6.250.
 To provide for the simple yet reliable identification of licensed vehicles, the licensing authority will issue a unique number which will correspond with the number of the vehicle licence (where granted) that will be used on all licence documents and plates.
 Subject to the policies detailed below, the number given will be issued on a first-come, first-served basis.
 However, numbers may be recycled for use once surrendered by the current user.

-6.251.6.250.
+6.251.
 Customisation of plate/badge numbers

-- 6.252.6.251.
-The licensing authority recognises that drivers and vehicle proprietors sometimes like to personalise the plate number that they are assigned (e.g., to match their vehicle call sign, radio number or vehicle index etc).
-Therefore, the licensing authority will offer numbers within the current range that are available for use, only where this is requested at the time of the application. - 6.253.6.252.
+6.252.
+The licensing authority recognises that drivers and vehicle proprietors sometimes like to personalise the plate number that they are assigned (e.g., to

+- match their vehicle call sign, radio number or vehicle index etc).
+Therefore, the licensing authority will offer numbers within the current range that are available for use, only where this is requested at the time of the application. - 6.253.
 In recognition that some plate/badge numbers can be sensitive and/or perceived as offensive (e.g., 911, 666 etc), the licensing authority will seek to avoid issue and, where appropriate, to subsequently withdraw (on renewal or on exchange for an alternative) any vehicle plate/badge numbers that may reasonably be considered offensive.

-6.254.6.253.
+6.254.
 Colour of vehicle plates/badges

-6.255.6.254.
+6.255.
 To distinguish one type of vehicle from another, the licence plates / badges of hackney carriage and private hire vehicles will be printed in different colours.

-6.256.6.255.
+6.256.
 'Pre-booked only' side plates for private hire vehicles